It takes years to build a reputation and a

 Antivirus programs can be increadibly invasive to a users system.
 They forcibly hook themslefes into other pieces of software such as browsers, word processors or even the OS’s kernel, in an attempt to catch viruses.
 This invasive approach can deal more damage than they attempt to migrate opening up new security holes for a hacker to exploit.

 Bitidentify uses proactive security rather than reactive, our system is built around never having your data connected to the internet.
 If a hacker can’t see your data it can’t be stolen or even targeted for attempted hacking, this is proactive security at it’s finest.
+The threat of cybercrime is minimized.

 The core of our system is a bare bones Linux OS (Host) that in turn uses virtualization technology to run two instances of Windows (Guests) on top of it.
 The Guests are the Open Machine and the Secure Machine, Open is connected to the internet and Secure is only connected to the local network (LAN).
 The user works with confidential data on the Secure Machine and switches to the Open Machine when there is need for internet.